vgorloff/swift-everywhere-toolchain/Readme.md

 Sample Projects
 ===============

-Sample projects can be found in separate repository `https://github.com/vgorloff/swift-everywhere-samples`.
+Sample projects can be found in separate [swift-everywhere-samples](https://github.com/vgorloff/swift-everywhere-samples) repository.
 Please look into `Readme.md` in that repository to get information about how to configure and build sample projects.